vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

    with Pinniped's form post html page, to be displayed on the login page.
 If it is `query`, return a redirect with the authcode as a query param.
 Default behavior when `response_mode` is unspecified should be handled by other parts of the code, but it should default to `query` on the supervisor.
-   4. If the login fails, respond with an error so the login page can render an error message.
-Allow the user to retry login the same way we do with the CLI today (we leave brute force protection to the IDP)
+   4. If the login fails, respond with a redirect to `<issuer-url>/login` with an error type as the query param, so the login page can render an error message.
+Allow the user to retry login the same way we do with the CLI today (we leave brute force protection to the IDP).
+Display two types of errors-- "login error" (incorrect username or password) or "internal error" for something that can't be easily fixed by the user (for example, requests to the LDAP server timing out, LDAP queries malformed).
+The error that is displayed to the user should be generic but should suggest to the user whether they should try again, or contact their administrator. (thanks @vrabbi for the suggestion!)

 #### Upgrades